This page serves as a guide to develop either a new ChaosChart or a new experiment in a ChaosChart which are published at ChaosHub.

 Website rendering code repository: https://github.com/litmuschaos/charthub.litmuschaos.io

-The experiments & chaos libraries are typically written in Ansible, though not mandatory.
+The experiments & chaos libraries are typically written in Go, though not mandatory.
 Ensure that the experiments can be executed in a container & can read/update the litmuschaos custom resources.
-For example, if you are writing an experiment in Go, use this clientset
+For example, if you are writing an experiment in Go, use this clientset.
+Litmus Experiment contains the logic of pre-checks, chaos-injection, litmus-probes, post-checks, and result-updates.
+Typically, these are accompanied by a Kubernetes job that can execute the respective experiment.

 that holds data such as